 - Travelers who have medical conditions or disabilities and want to get a better understanding in advance of how best to prepare for the checkpoint process can call the TSA Cares toll-free helpline at 1-855-787-2227.
 It is recommended to call 72 hours in advance of the trip.

-To begin the process of enrolling in TSA Pre✓®, go online to https://universalenroll.dhs.gov.
+To begin the process, individuals can pre-enroll online at universalenroll.dhs.gov.
 Click on the words “TSA Pre✓®” in the middle of the page.
-Follow the prompts to learn what documentation is required and to set up an appointment at the BZN on-airport enrollment center.
+Follow the prompts to learn what documentation is required and to set up an appointment to visit the enrollment center.

-Once vetted and approved, passengers will receive a Known Traveler Number (KTN), making them eligible for TSA Pre✓® on a consistent basis.
+Once vetted and approved, passengers will receive a Known Traveler Number (KTN), which makes them eligible for TSA Pre✓® on a consistent basis.
 There is a non-refundable application processing fee of $85 and the KTN is good for five years.